MiniZinc/libminizinc/docs/README.md

   `pip install sphinx_rtd_theme`
 * 404 Page generator `pip install sphinx-notfound-page`
-* If you want to build the PDF documentation, you also need a LaTeX distribution that includes xetex, and install the following fonts: Charter, Lato and Inconsolata.
+* If you want to build the PDF documentation, you also need a LaTeX distribution that includes xetex, and install the following fonts: Noto Serif, Lato and Inconsolata.

 To build the HTML documentation, simply run `make html`.
 To build the PDF, run `make latexpdf`.